-Testing for HBV in NYC
+What is the Testing Process for HBV in NYC?

 In certain circumstances, it may be necessary to perform a liver biopsy.
 A liver biopsy is a surgical procedure in which a surgeon removes a representative sample of your liver to more accurately and precisely determine the amount of damage done to that organ.
 A liver biopsy is only performed after someone has tested positive for the virus.

 What is Hepatitis B (HBV and How is it Contracted?

 HBV, the hepatitis B virus, is considered a sexually transmitted infection (STI).
 It generally affects the liver in infected individuals.
 People at risk of acquiring HBV include men who have sex with men, prison inmate populations, immigrants from third-world countries where testing is not easily available, intravenous drug users who share needles, an individual who has sex with someone with the virus, and immunosuppressed people, such as those on kidney dialysis or who have HIV/AIDS.
 It can be acquired by using the razor blade or toothbrush of an infected individual.
 Infants can acquire the virus from mothers during pregnancy or delivery.

 HBV can be considered acute or chronic.
 An acute condition comes on suddenly after exposure to one of the risk factors mentioned above.
 Sometimes doctors may decide an acute case of HBV will spontaneously go away on its own.
 If the virus is determined to be a chronic condition, there are antiviral medications that can be taken to reduce the severity of an episode, protect the liver from further damage, and reduce the frequency of outbreaks.
 In the most severe cases, a patient may be told that a liver transplant is necessary.